draptik/playground-ddd-cqrs/code/EventStoreDemo/ESDemo01/ESDemo.AppHelloWorld/README.md

 ## Setup eventstore database

-Open a CMD shell as root and start the eventstore.
+Open a CMD shell as root and start the eventstore (your path might be different).

 ```
 $ cd \eventstore\EventStore-OSS-Win-v3.5.0